 Despite entrepreneurialism being a popular trend, it should be noted that being a successful entrepreneur extends beyond merely starting a business.
 Successful entrepreneurs are determined to accomplish their vision.
 Entrepreneurs know that they fail only when they stop pursuing their ideas, and they do not let mistakes and uncertain future to deter them from realizing their ideas.
 Great entrepreneurs also have a passion for learning.
 And most importantly, they are determined to achieve their visions regardless of circumstances.

-Recently, it seems that there are a multitude of reasons that individuals set out to become entrepreneurs.
+Recently, it seems that there is a multitude of reasons that individuals set out to become entrepreneurs.
 Some feel that if they can’t find a job, they might as well create one for themselves.
-Some entrepreneurs are money-driven, which, if the sole motivation to start a business, often times leads to failure as entrepreneurs generally do not see profit for the first few years and half of businesses close within 5 years.
+Some entrepreneurs are money-driven, which, if the sole motivation to start a business, often times leads to failure as entrepreneurs generally do not see a profit for the first few years and half of the businesses close within 5 years.

-While all of these reasons are valid, they seem to be missing one key element that Jobs, Zuckerberg and Gates all possessed: they not only had a vision for improving the world, they were determined to turn this vision into a reality.
+While all of these reasons are valid, they seem to be missing one key element that Jobs, Zuckerberg, and Gates all possessed: they not only had a vision for improving the world, they were determined to turn this vision into a reality.

-For successful entrepreneurs, determination is absolutely key.
+For successful entrepreneurs, the determination is absolutely key.
 For example, before Steve Jobs became the business icon that he is known as today, he had to overcome a variety of challenges.
 In 1993, Jobs was forced out of Apple because the company felt they could do better without him.
 Yet, Jobs didn’t allow this failure to define him and pushed forward regardless.

 “Failure is Part of the Business”